mvolkmann/blog/src/prolog.md

 The `nth0` and `nth1` predicates get a list element at a given index.

 The `nth0` and `nth1` predicates are not defined in the ISO standard.
-They are present in the Scryer Prolog `lists` library.
+They are present in the Scryer Prolog and SWI-Prolog `lists` libraries.
-They are also present in the SWI-Prolog `lists` library.

 To get the list element at a given index: